Your Retirement Advocate Since 1973

 As Jeff said in his answer to the Seattle Times, if you have questions just call the Retirement office.
 Well, I will close for now so this can get into our Facebook page and on our new website for your review.

-(This statement will also appear as the President’s Message in the July/August 2018 ARSCE News, p.
+(This statement appeared as the President’s Message in the July/August 2018 ARSCE News, p.
 1).